 - Strange or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 - Warm air or poor circulation.
-Electrical failure prevents cooling systems from working, while an obstruction in your ductwork restricts airflow.
+Electrical failure stops cooling systems from working, while an obstruction in your ductwork restricts airflow.
 This can also be caused by a dirty air filter.

 - Higher utility bills.
-Inefficient components or clogs force your air conditioner to work harder.
-Watch your monthly bills for sudden spikes.
+Damaged components or clogs force your air conditioner to work longer.
+Watch your monthly bills for sudden increases.

-If your repair bill goes over $1,500, it might be a better option to schedule air conditioning installation instead.
-A new air conditioner is more energy efficient, which can save you money on cooling bills over its life span.
+If your repair bill is more than $1,500, it could be a smarter option to schedule air conditioning installation instead.
+A new air conditioner is more energy efficient, which can save you money on cooling bills over time.

-Your Comfort Concepts Heating & Air Conditioning technician will help you make the right choice.
-Since 2014, we’ve been famous for our dependable, high-quality air conditioning repair in Yukon and devotion to exemplary customer service.
-Schedule your appointment by calling us at 405-494-7444 today!
+Your Comfort Concepts Heating & Air Conditioning technician will help you settle on the right choice.
+Since 2014, we’ve been renowned for our honest, high-quality air conditioning repair in Yukon and dedication to outstanding customer service.
+Arrange your appointment by calling us at 405-494-7444 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.